 The Star of David, also known as Magen David, is a quintessential symbol of Jewish identity.

 In modern times, we see it everywhere.
 Proudly displayed on Israel’s white and blue flag, the emblem of Israeli Defense Forces and even Israel’s version of the Red Cross.
 But this was not always the case.
+Now we are seeing the importance of the Star of David in Jewish jewelry.

 Read through and see how we’re highlighting some facts about the Star of David you may not know from ancient Star of David history as well as from modern times.